han-yaeger/yaeger-tutorial/README.md

 differentiate between an `AirBubble` and other Entities.

 :computer: Implement a new `TextEntity` for the Bubbles Popped text.
 This should be analogue to the way the Health counter was implemented.
-Think about which Entities need to become a `Collider` and implement the event hanlder for collisions on Hanny in the following way:
+Think about which Entities need to become a `Collider` and implement the event handler for collisions on Hanny in the following way:

 ```java